DamienG1984/EWD-SaveMySeat-FE/ReadMe.md

  + Make A Reservation
  + Serach feature (Search box searchs all resturant objects for the text entered)
  + Order By Filter
- + Cuisines Filter
+ + Cuisine Filter

-###Installation requirements.
+###Installation requirements

 . . . .
 Software Required to Run SaveMySeat . . . . . . .
 + AngularJS 1.x
 + Bootstrap 3
 + AngularJS http server

-In order to run Save My Seat you must first open a terminal window and navigate to the location of SaveMySeatFE folder.
-Start the http-server.
-Open localhost8080 in a web browser and select save my seat.
+In order to run Save My Seat you must first open a terminal window and navigate to the location where you downloaded the SaveMySeatFE folder.
+Start the http-server in the terminal window.
+Open localhost8080 in a web browser and select save my seat and the app should load.

-###Data Model Design.
+###Data Model Design

 Diagram of app's data model.